Sample-Efficient Deep Reinforcement Learning via Episodic Backward Update: Experimental Results

-The Arcade Learning Environment (\hyperlink{Bellemare, 2013}{Bellemare et al., 2013}) is one of the most popular RL benchmarks for its diverse set of challenging tasks.
-The agent receives high-dimensional raw observations from exponentially large state space.
-Even more, observations and objectives of the games are completely different over different games, so the strategies to achieve a high score should also vary from game to game.
-Therefore, it is very hard to create a robust agent with a single set of networks and hyperparameters that can learn to play all games.
-We use the same set of 49 Atari 2600 games, which was evaluated in Nature DQN paper (\hyperlink{Mnih, 2015}{Mnih et al., 2015}).
+The Arcade Learning Environment \cite{Bellemare2013} is one of the most popular RL benchmarks for its diverse set of challenging tasks.
+We use the same set of 49 Atari 2600 games, which was evaluated in Nature DQN paper \cite{Mnih2015}.